Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 • Joshua National Tree Park is full of enthralling, easy hikes and sights, but I decided to stick to the main attractions.
 If you’re reading this and you’re planning a trip to JTNP, do not hike by yourself if you’re unfamiliar with the trails.

-• Most dirt roads I came across were fenced off, but for safety reasons, always stick to paved roads.
+• Most dirt roads I came across were fenced off for safety reasons.
+Always stick to paved roads.

-After I went to the Skull Rock, I went to the other side of the road to take pictures.
+After I went to Skull Rock, I went to the other side of the road to take pictures.
 The rock formations are so beautiful that you just want to keep wandering and venturing inside.
-I resisted the urge to keep walking, but know that it’s incredibly easy to get lost in the desert.
+I resisted the urge to keep walking.
+Some people have gotten lost this way.
+If you’re going by yourself and you’re not familiar with the park, don’t stray too far from the main road!

 Rather than sticking to maps, I went to one attraction, then I drove to the park entrance for cell reception and mapped the other sight I wanted to see.
 Although the park does a good job giving you directions with signs, I wanted to be extra sure of where I was heading.
-Compared to other sizes of National Parks in the US, Joshua Tree is only about an hour and a half drive across the entire park.
+Compared to other sizes of National Parks in the US, it only takes about an hour and a half drive to go from the West entrance to the North entrance.
 With this being said, most attractions were less than a 30 minute drive from each other.

 When I went to Keys View, there was a ranger talking about the Joshua Tree yucca plants in the park.
 He said that the yuccas can only be found in this part of California and that they only grow a small bit every year.
 Some of the yuccas are 100 years old!